cloudify-cosmo/docs.getcloudify.org/content/manager/broker-security.md

 If you are using an external broker you must have correctly configured the user on the external RabbitMQ broker.
 This user must have full permissions on the root (`/`) vhost.

-No changes of configuration of the external broker will be performed during the bootstrap.
+No changes of configuration of the external broker will be performed during the installation.

 # Network Encryption